 This description of the shape of BEES is making me really excited about this book!
 It sounds like it's going to be a very entertaining and suspenseful roller-coaster ride, with plenty of twists and turns -- but watch out for the snakes!

-The German edition of GO TELL THE BEES THAT I AM GONE, called DAS SCHWÄRMEN VON TAUSEND BIENEN, will be published on November 23, 2021, the same day as the US and UK editions.
+The German edition of GO TELL THE BEES THAT I AM GONE, called DAS SCHWÄRMEN VON TAUSEND BIENEN, was published on November 23, 2021, the same day as the US and UK editions.
 The translator, Barbara Schnell, is a longtime friend of Diana Gabaldon and has been translating her books into German for many years.

 I have no information about translations into languages other than German.